Clipping Is Saturation — So Why Use a Clipper and Not Just a Saturator?

-A clipper is a hard nonlinearity.
-When it flattens a waveform, it manufactures a whole stack of new harmonics — that's the point, that's the sound you want.
-But some of those harmonics land above half the sample rate (Nyquist).
-In the digital domain they can't exist up there, so they fold back down into the audible band as inharmonic tones that have no musical relationship to the note.
+The problem is that some of those harmonics land above half the sample rate (Nyquist).
+In the digital world they can't exist up there, so they fold back down into the audible band as inharmonic tones with no musical relationship to the note.
+That folded-back junk is aliasing.

 How the test works (and why it's fair)